Derana Dream Star: Dream Star season X (2021)

 Dream Star season X was started in the year 2021.
 Dulanga Sampath won the first place in Dream Star season X in 2021.
 Anjalee Methsara was the first runner-up while Rajitha Bhanuka was placed third in the Dream Star season X in 2021.
-Keerthi Pasquel, Samitha Mudunkotuwa,Nadeeka Guruge and Umara Sinhawansha judged the contestants throughout the Dream Star season X. Derana Dream Star season X final competition was held at the Nelum Pokuna Mahinda Rajapaksa Theatre Colombo, Sri Lanka.
+Keerthi Pasquel, Samitha Mudunkotuwa, Nadeeka Guruge and Umara Sinhawansa judged the contestants throughout the Dream Star season X. Derana Dream Star season X final competition was held at the Nelum Pokuna Mahinda Rajapaksa Theatre Colombo, Sri Lanka.